Example configuration.yaml entry

 The color rules can be customized using theme variables:

-Note that the variables will be used in the listed order, so if multiple match your entity, the first matching variable (= most specific one) will be used.
+The variables are evaluated in the listed order, so if multiple variables match your entity, the first match (the most specific one) is used.

 # Example configuration.yaml entry